jonny-novikov/programmer-training/README.md

 - **Foundational knowledge** - complemented by practical coding skills.
 - **Conceptual knowledge** - that will give context and create understanding of the patterns that reoccur in programming.
-- **Industry Knowledge** - Some of the materials we'll learn will be purely for review; we will not dive deeply into them.
+- **Industry knowledge** - Some of the materials we'll learn will be purely for review; we will not dive deeply into them.
 This will mostly be industry knowledge.

-## Programme goals
+## Program goals

 - **Use the right tools:** Learn the most up to date tools, techniques and best practices available.
 - **Build the right foundation:** Cement the computer science foundations that will help you to interpret and understand the wider context of programming as well as filling any knowledge gaps that there may be.